General-Purpose Models for the Chemical Sciences: LLMs and Beyond: The Shape and Structure of Chemical Data

 \subsection{Scale of Chemical Data}

 Chemistry is an empirical science in which every prediction bears the burden of proof through experimental validation.\autocite{zunger2019beware} However, there is often a mismatch between the realities of a chemistry lab and the datasets on which \gls{ml} models for chemistry are trained.
-Much of current data-driven modeling in chemistry focuses on a few large, structured, and highly-curated datasets where most of the variance is explicit (reducible complexity).
-Such datasets, \modelname{QM9} for example,\autocite{ramakrishnan2014quantum} often come from quantum-chemical computations.
+Much of current data-driven modeling in chemistry focuses on a few large, structured, and highly curated datasets, where most of the variance is explicit (reducible complexity).
+Such datasets, for example \modelname{QM9},\autocite{ramakrishnan2014quantum} often come from quantum-chemical computations.
 Experimental chemistry, however, tends to have a significantly higher variance and a greater degree of irreducible complexity.
-In addition, since data generation is often expensive, datasets are small, and because science is about doing new things for the first time, many datasets also contain at least some unique variables.
+In addition, since data generation is often expensive, datasets are small.
+Because science is about doing new things for the first time, many datasets also contain at least some unique variables.

-Considering the largest chemistry text dataset, \modelname{ChemPile},\autocite{mirza2025chempile0} we can look at how the largest subsets fare in comparison to the smallest ones (see \Cref{tab:small_large_datasets}).
-The largest dataset is approximately three million times larger than the smallest one.
+Considering the largest chemistry text dataset, \modelname{ChemPile},\autocite{mirza2025chempile0} which was produced by curating diverse datasets, we find that the largest dataset is approximately three million times larger than the smallest one (see \Cref{tab:small_large_datasets}).

 The prevalence of many small, specialized datasets over large ones is commonly referred to as \enquote{the long tail problem}.\autocite{heidorn2008shedding}